dekellum/marked/marked/README.md

 See the above linked rustdoc or The Märkəd Project [../README] for a feature overview.

+## Optional Features

+The following features may be enabled at build time. **All are disabled by default, unless otherwise noted.**

+_xml_
+: Includes `marked::xml` module for xml support via the _xml-rs_ crate.

 ## Minimum supported rust version

 MSRV := 1.38.0

 The crate will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.

+Certain non-default features (e.g. _xml_) may include dependencies which have higher MSRV requirements.

 ## License